 - Allows us to track the overall progress of Putnam County towards the goal of 5% reduction of emissions per year.

-- Gives us a scalable and replicable platform to track emissions reductions in any zip code in the United States.
+- Gives us a scalable platform to track emissions reductions in any zip code in the United States.

 Before launching the app, please collect the following information: